HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Processor Dependent Code

-Part of the the I/O memory address range is allocated to procesor dependent code.
+Part of the I/O memory address range is allocated to processor dependent code.

 // entry and exit conditions